 Each part is a cantata for one of six feast days within the 12 days of the Christmas season:

 The story begins with the birth of Jesus (for Christmas Day).
 The second and third parts feature the shepherds (for December 26 and 27).
 The fourth part describes the naming and circumcision of Jesus (for New Year’s Day).
 The fifth and sixth parts describe the Three Kings, or Magi (for the first Sunday after New Year and for Epiphany).

 The lecturer on this occasion is Sandy Burnett,

-who explores Christmas in Bach’s Leipzig: the Christmas Oratorio of 1734/5
+He explores Christmas in Bach’s Leipzig: the Christmas Oratorio of 1734/5

-Music Director for the RSC he spent a decade as one of the core team of presenters on BBC Radio3.
+Music Director for the RSC he spent a decade as one of the core team of presenters on BBC Radio 3.
 He is a highly sought after double bassist on the London Jazz Scene.